zyedidia/perforator/README.md

 # Usage

+First make sure that you have the perf interface installed, and that you have the appropriate permissions to record the events you are interested in (this may require running Perforator with `sudo`).

 Suppose we had a C function that summed an array and wanted to benchmark it for some large array of numbers.
 We could write a small benchmark program like so: